 Melt butter in 3-quart saucepan until sizzling; add onion.
 Cook over medium heat 4-6 minutes or until onion is softened.
 Stir in flour, salt and pepper; continue cooking 1 minute or until smooth and bubbly.

-Stir in half & half with wire whisk.
-Continue cooking, stirring occasionally, 8-10 minutes or until mixture is thickened.
+Whisk in half & half.
+Continue cooking, whisking occasionally, 8-10 minutes or until mixture is thickened.
 Stir in all remaining ingredients; continue cooking 5-7 minutes or until heated through.
 (Do not boil.)

 Pour soup into individual bowls.
 Top with fresh basil, if desired.